 Included in Registration

-10 days of sailing the beautiful waters of Desolation Sound and the Sunshine Coast starting from Nanaimo and finishing in West Vancouver.
+10 days of sailing the beautiful waters of Desolation Sound and the Sunshine Coast starting and ending in West Vancouver.

 9 nights accommodation with food and drink from lunch the first day to lunch the last day, with the exception of one dinner that we will enjoy at a restaurant on shore.
 You are responsible for your own costs on shore.

 Check this section of our FAQs for what else is included and not included.

 *Note that this is a sample itinerary, not set in stone as conditions will dictate where we are able to sail during the trip.
 Rest assured that no matter which way the wind blows, we will have an equally fantastic time exploring Desolation Sound!

 Day 2: Smuggler's Cove to Blind Bay, Hardy Island

 We'll set sail to make some progress up the Sunshine Coast towards Desolation Sound, with the chance to enjoy a stop over in Blind Bay.
 Nestled between Hardy Island and Nelson Island, Blind Bay has great swimming and a protected anchorage to enjoy the sunset.

 Day 3: Blind Bay to Lund

 Day 4: Lund to Tenedos Bay

 And we're IN!
 A quick turn around the corner past Lund and we're officially in Desolation Sound, one of the best cruising destinations in the Pacific Northwest.
-Our first stop will be Tenedos Bay where we can test out the fabled warm waters of the area, take the kayaks for a spin or hike to nearby Unwin Lake for the novelty of a fresh water dip.
+Our first stop will be Tenedos Bay where we can test out the fabled warm waters of the area, take the dinghy for a spin or hike to nearby Unwin Lake for the novelty of a fresh water dip.